ShivanS93/100-days-of-code/r1-log.md

 ### R1D13
 Working through https://automatetheboringstuff.com/.
 Going through time and datetime libraries.
 Working on a shopping list project as well.
 Was using RapidAPI.

+### R1D14
+Working through Automate the Boring Stuff, learning about threading and subprocesses.
+Also learning about FME and using pandas.